Democratic candidates slam 'great genius' Trump for botching coronavirus response

 "In the White House today, we have a self-described 'great genius' — self-described.
 And this great genius has told us that this coronavirus is going to end in two months," Sanders said.
 "I wish I was kidding.
 That is what he said."

-Sanders linked the coronavirus outbreak, which originated in China earlier this year, to other global problems such as climate change.
+Sanders linked the coronavirus outbreak, which originated in China, to other global problems, such as climate change.